-- In a Dutch oven, cook beef and sausage over medium heat until no longer pink; drain.
+- In a soup kettle or Dutch oven, cook beef and sausage over medium heat until no longer pink; drain.
 Add the remaining ingredients; bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes, stirring frequently.
 Yield: 12 servings (3 quarts).

 "This chilli is delicious!
 I made a few small changes when making it myself... extra onion, don't rinse the beans and add an extra can, and cover when simmering.
 I like my chilli kind of soupy because I usually pair it with cornbread. easy to make and the family loves it! :)"

 "I decided I wanted to try to make homemade chili for the first time so I figured I would look up recipes when I came across this.
 It caught my eye by the name because I love spicy food so I decided to try it.
 The first time I made it I added the sausage as it says in the directions but was not a huge fan.
 That definitely did not stop me from finishing the pot though.
 I decided to make it again but modified it by not adding sausage but doubling up on the beef instead and adding an extra can of beans.
 Much better.
 There were a couple ingredients I did not add such as oregano and brown mustard both times but it was absolutely delicious and will definitely continue to use this recipe."

 "My family loves spicy chili and this recipe has replaced our all-time favorite!
 Although I plan to follow the recipe exactly next time, I did have to make a few substitutions for ingredients on hand.
 I used half lean ground beef and half ground turkey, but I'm sure it would be better with the sausage (which would be spicy turkey sausage for us).
 I had no jalapenos, so I drained a can of Rotel tomatoes and used that instead.
 This was fabulous!!"